thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

     Specify the existing private key file.
 Refer to the parameters listed above.

+{: id="ssl-certificate-chain"}
+### SSL certificate chain
+The SSL certificate chain must be in `.PEM` format.
+This is an `X.509v3` file that contains ASCII (Base64) armored data, packed between `BEGIN` and `END` directives.
+It can be a bundle of certificates.

+{: id="key"}
+### Private key
+The private key must be in compatible `.PEM` format.
+It cannot be password or passphrase protected.

+{: id="ssl-configure-tscli"}
+## Configure SSL using tscli

-To install the SSL certificate:
+Follow these instructions to install the SSL certificate using tscli:

-1. Follow the instructions from your certifying authority to obtain the certificate.
-This is usually sent via email or available by download.
+1. Use the instructions from the certifying authority where you obtained the certificate.

+   This is usually sent to you by email, or available for download.

 2. Copy the certificate and key files to ThoughtSpot:

       ```
-      $ scp <key> <certificate> admin@<IP_address>:<path>
+      $ scp <key> <certificate> admin@<IP_address>:<certificate-path>
       ```

 3. Log in to the Linux shell using SSH.

-4. Change directories to where you copied the certificate:
+4. Change to the directory where you copied the files:

     ```
-    $ cd <path>
+    $ cd <certificate-path>
     ```

-5. Issue the `tscli` command to install the certificate:
+5. To install the certificate, issue the `tscli` command:

     ```
     $ tscli ssl add-cert <key> <certificate>
     ```

-6. To test that the certificate was installed correctly, [Log in to the ThoughtSpot application](logins.html#log-in-to-the-thoughtspot-application).
+6. To test that the certificate is correctly installed, [log in to the ThoughtSpot application](logins.html#log-in-to-the-thoughtspot-application).

      You should see that the application's URL begins with `https://`.

+{: id="set-tls-version"}
-## Set the recommended TLS version
+### Set the recommended TLS version

-This procedure shows you how to set the recommended TLS version.
-This helps avoid exposure of your ThoughtSpot service to known vulnerabilities.
+There are a couple of security vulnerabilities due to SSL certificates supporting older versions of TLS (Transport Layer Security).
+This procedure shows you how to set the recommended TLS version to avoid these vulnerabilities.

-The PCI (Payment Card Industry) Data Security Standard and the FIPS 140-2 Standard require a minimum of TLS v1.1.
-TLS v1.2 is recommended for both.
+The PCI (Payment Card Industry) Data Security Standard and the FIPS 140-2 Standard require a minimum of TLS v1.1 and recommends TLS v1.2.

-ThoughtSpot ships with v1.2 set as default.
-However, it supports SSL v3, TLS v1.0, and TLS v1.1 for backwards compatibility.
-However, the recommended version is TLS v1.2 and is now set as default.
+ThoughtSpot supports SSL v3, TLS v1.0, and TLS v1.1 for backwards compatibility.
+However, the recommended version is TLS v1.2.
+Therefore, to set the recommended TLS version:

-To discover supported TLS versions, log in to any ThoguhtSpot node using SSH and issue the following commands.
+1. Enable your web browser to support TLS v1.2.
+This can be done in your browser's advanced settings.
+2. Log in to the Linux shell using SSH..
+3. Issue the following command:

     ```
-    tscli ssl set-min-tls-version --help
+    tscli ssl set-min-version 1.2
     ```

-To change the TLS version, issue the following commands as an example.
+    This will block all usage of older versions.

+{: id="config-load-balancer"}
+### Configuration string for load balancers

+When enabling SSL support on a load balancer’s server-side SSL client profile, use the following list of ciphers to ensure compatibility between the load balancer and ThoughtSpot.

 ```
-    tscli ssl set-min-version 1.1
-    ```

-    This will enable TLS version 1.1 and higher on ThoughtSpot.

-## Configuration string for load balancers
-When enabling SSL support on a load balancer's server-side SSL client profile, use the following list of ciphers to ensure compatibility between the load balancer and ThoughtSpot.
-```
 EECDH+AESGCM:EDH+AESGCM:AES256+EECDH:AES256+EDH
 ```

-The following ciphers are currently supported in ThoughtSpot:
+The following ciphers are currently supported:

 ```
 |   TLSv1.2: